Title

 ERC Resolution No. 09-09 establishes rules for the calculation of over or under recovery in transmission rates by distribution utilities, aiming to ensure transparent and reasonable prices of electric power service while protecting the public interest and maintaining the quality, reliability, security, and affordability of the supply of electric power.

-These Rules apply to all Distribution Utilities (DUs) that are connected to the Grid, including electric cooperatives, private corporations, government-owned utilities, and local government units with exclusive franchises to operate distribution systems.
+All Distribution Utilities (DUs) connected to the Grid, including entities defined as DUs under EPIRA (ECs, private corporations, government-owned utilities, or existing LGUs with exclusive distribution franchises).

-Transmission Rates refer to the charges associated with the transmission cost incurred by the Distribution Utility as determined by the ERC in the DU's Unbundling of Rates Application.
+Transmission Rates are the charges associated with transmission cost incurred by the DU that have been determined by the ERC in the DU’s unbundling of rates application.

-Violations are subject to fines and penalties according to the Guidelines to Govern the Imposition of Administrative Sanctions under Section 46 of Republic Act No. 9136, which empowers ERC to impose administrative sanctions in the form of fines and penalties.
+Violations may be subject to fines and penalties under the Guidelines to Govern the Imposition of Administrative Sanctions in the Form of Fines and Penalties Pursuant to Section 46 of EPIRA.

-The ERC may allow exceptions if good cause appears, provided the exception is in the public interest and not contrary to any law, rule, or regulation.
+Yes.
+The ERC may allow an exception where good cause appears, if the exception is in the public interest and not contrary to any law, rules, or regulations.

-These Rules take effect fifteen (15) days following their publication in a newspaper of general circulation in the Philippines.
+Fifteen (15) days after completion of its publication in a newspaper of general circulation in the Philippines.

 Analyze Cases Smarter, Faster